 My name is Jeff and I'm a mix engineer located in the beautiful City of Kawartha Lakes.
-I've been mixing records for 20 years and have worked with artists of many styles.
-I would say my specialty is in Modern Rock and Rock Country.
-I'm a drummer by trade so my mixes carry my signature drum sound...Big and Loud!
-I'd love to work with you!
+I've been mixing records for 25 years and have worked with artists of many styles.
+I would say my specialty is in Modern Rock, Pop Punk and Rock Country.

 Every Project is Unique, so I start with a free consultation, no obligation.
 I need to know what you want and I need to hear what you have.
 Average Mixing rate is $150.00 per song, Mastering is $50.00 per song.

 My goal is for YOU to be happy.
 It's YOUR project I'm just lucky enough to get to be a part of it.
 Let's make music together!